khubyar/sample-sns-sqs-multi-region/README.md

     ```
     ./bin/deploy-stacks.sh
     ```

-## How it works

-The deployment creates:
-- one SNS topic in both primary and secondary regions
-- an active and dr SQS queues in both regions, including their respective SNS subscriptions
-- One Lambda function that consumes messages from each one of the 4 SQS queues
-- A CloudWatch dashboard for monitoring the message flow
-- Rquired IAM permissions and policies

 ## Testing
 The testing procedure demonstraces message publishing to the primary region, cross-region message delivery and regional failover.